neuropsychology/NeuroKit/README.rst

 - `Contributing guide <https://neurokit2.readthedocs.io/en/latest/contributing/contributing.html>`_
 - `Ideas for first contributions <https://neurokit2.readthedocs.io/en/latest/contributing/first_contribution.html>`_

-Also, if you have developped new signal processing methods or algorithms and you want to **increase its usage, popularity and citations**, get in touch with us to eventually add it to NeuroKit.
-A great opportunity for the users as well as the original developpers!
+Also, if you have developed new signal processing methods or algorithms and you want to **increase its usage, popularity and citations**, get in touch with us to eventually add it to NeuroKit.
+A great opportunity for the users as well as the original developers!

+You have spotted an **mistake**?
+An **error** in a formula or code?
+OR there is just a step that you seems strange and you don't understand? **Please let us know!** We are Human beings, and we'll appreciate any inquiry.

 Documentation
 ----------------